 When a new review is created, the on-page repeating group will automatically update with the latest content.

 Here are some fun next feature ideas to add more functionality to your no code Airbnb clone.
-These are not only features your users will love, but building these will help you practice designing pages, structuring the database, and building workflows.
+These are not only features your users will love, but building these will help you practice designing pages, structuring the database, and building workflows in Bubble.